What You Need to Know Before You Buy Property in New York

 Why Do I Need a Pre-approval?

-If you plan on financing any part of your purchase with bank loan, it is highly advisable that you get a pre-approval from a bank before you start looking or make an offer.
+If you plan on financing any part of your purchase with a bank loan, you should get pre-approval from a bank before you start looking or making an offer.

-This is because an official offer will usually require that you attach a pre-approval with your offer to show you have gone through steps to secure the seller's confidence in your willingness and ability to buy.
+This is because an official offer requires you to attach a pre-approval with your request to show you have gone through steps to secure the seller's confidence in your willingness and ability to buy.

-It does not reflect well for the buyer who makes an offer and cannot produce their pre-approval letter, when other bidders have.
+It does not reflect well on the buyer who makes an offer and cannot produce their pre-approval letter when other bidders have.

-Many sellers will not even consider such an offer legitimate unless the buyer can back their offer up.
+Many sellers will not consider such an offer legitimate unless the buyer can back it up.

 Setting Up Realistic Expectations

-It may be difficult, at first, to decide on your budget, desired home size, and ideal neighborhood.
+At first, It may be challenging to decide on your budget, desired home size, and ideal neighborhood.

-Unless you have been saving for ages for this day or have recently come into a small fortune, you may have to end up compromising on at least one of these points.
+Unless you have been saving for ages for this day or have recently come into a small fortune, you may have to compromise on at least one of these points.

-Sometimes, it's not a bad idea to buy a "starter" home, which may end up being a stepping stone for that dream home.
+Sometimes, buying a "starter" home is not a bad idea; it may be a stepping stone for that dream home.

-The hope is that after owning and living in your starter home for a number of years, you can sell for at least a modest profit.
+The hope is that after owning and living in your starter home for several years, you can sell for at least a modest profit.

-With additional savings you've accrued during those years and your profit, you can put money down on a more expensive property.
+With additional savings you've accrued during those years and your profit, you can put money down on the more expensive property.

-Pre-qualifying for a mortgage can help you set up your budget for your first home.
+Pre-qualifying for a mortgage can help you set your budget for your first home.

-A lender or mortgage broker can help you figure out how large of loan you can take out.
+A lender or mortgage broker can help you determine how much loan you can take out.

 Important to consider are the interest rate you can qualify for, estimated closing costs, and what your monthly payments will look like.

-Other factors that will affect your buying budget are how much you will need to put down, closing costs (including attorney, inspector, and broker fees), and moving costs.
+Other factors affecting your buying budget are how much you will need to put down, closing costs (including attorney, inspector, and broker fees), and moving costs.

-Additional costs that will impact you through the years are home insurance, utilities, property taxes, and any major repairs or renovations.
+Additional costs that will impact you through the years are home insurance, utilities, property taxes, and any significant repairs or renovations.

 Once you've done the math, it's time to think about property size or area.

-You may have to adjust apartment size for neighborhood/borough depending on your budget.
+Depending on your budget, you may have to adjust the apartment size for the neighborhood/borough.
 It may also lead you to search in neighborhoods you may not have considered.

-A good buyers agent will help you sort out properties, neighborhoods, and set up appointments at no cost to you (seller usually pays commission).
+A good buyer agent will help you sort out properties and neighborhoods and set up appointments at no cost (the seller usually pays a commission).

-Remember that you may end up going over your initial budget, which is often what happens when buyers find a "deal" they feel they just cannot pass up.
+Remember that you may go over your initial budget, which often happens when buyers find a "deal" they feel they cannot pass up.

-Think about what those monthly payments and closing costs will actually look like.
+Think about what those monthly payments and closing costs will look like.

-(Depending on the type of loan, lender, and your down payment, closing costs can equal up to 6% of the total cost!)
+(Depending on the type of loan, lender, and down payment, closing costs can equal up to 6% of the total price!)

 Important to consider is that a bank may not want to close on a loan if they feel you won't have enough reserves to close.

-In other words... think about how hard you need to stick to your original budget.
+In other words... think about how hard you must stick to your original budget.

 Mortgage or All-Cash